bazaarvoice/bv-ui-core/lib/api/README.md

 const api = require('bv-ui-core/lib/api')
 ```

-Or if you know the specific type of request you are going to make you can
-call, you can do the following:
+Or if you know the specific type of request you are going to make, you can do the following:

 ```javascript
 const getStatistics = require('bv-ui-core/lib/api/statistics')